 While it’s standard practice to retouch beauty images, don’t go overboard.
 The more you get right on set, the less you’ll have to do in Photoshop, and you’ll avoid images that appear over-processed or fake.
 The majority of your retouching will likely include touching-up skin tone and covering blemishes.
 For more advanced retouching, you can modify facial features to make them look more symmetrically aligned.

-Once you have a few shoots in your portfolio, you’ll build up a working relationship with your best models and hairstylists, and you’ll know where to find the right photos for your moodboard.
+Once you have a few shoots in your portfolio, you’ll build up a working relationship with your best models and hairstylists, and you’ll know where to find the right photos for your mood board.

 Plus, the skills you learn doing beauty photography, such as lighting a backdrop and retouching images in Photoshop, are skills you can use for other styles of photography, too.
-Start with these 13 tips and you’ll be on your way to a successful beauty photoshoot.
+Start with these 13+ tips and you’ll be on your way to a successful beauty photoshoot.

 Book thousands of unique spaces directly from local hosts.Explore Spaces

 Share your space and start earning